stablestud/adsorber/README.md

   update  - update hosts file with newest ad servers restore - restore hosts file to its original state
-            (it does not remove the schedule, this should be used temporary) revert  - reverts the hosts file to the lastest applied host file. remove  - completely remove changes made by Adsorber e.g., remove scheduler (if set)
+            (it does not remove the schedule, this should be used temporary) revert  - reverts the hosts file to the last applied host file. remove  - completely remove changes made by Adsorber e.g., remove scheduler (if set)
                     restore hosts file to its original state